 Part of the challenge in defining sexual addiction is that the religious and cultural norms of our society are disregarded by many as overly restrictive.
 A person who engages in what he or she may consider a normal, active sex life—such as having multiple partners, or engaging in a threesome—may be viewed as suffering from sexual addiction by someone else who views the situation through the lens of different values.

-Additionally, even behavioral health professionals do not agree if sexual addiction is truly an addiction or, rather, if the condition is better defined as a compulsive behavior.
+Additionally, many people wonder, is sex addiction a real thing? even behavioral health professionals do not agree if sexual addiction is truly an addiction or, rather, if the condition is better defined as a compulsive behavior.

 “…even behavioral health professionals do not agree if sexual addiction is truly an addiction…”The American Society for Addiction Medicine (ASAM) defines an addiction as the pathological pursuit of “reward and/or relief by substance abuse or other behaviors.”1 The organization notes that in addiction, the neurotransmitters and structure of the brain play an integral role and are affected by the addiction.
 Impairments in impulse control, judgment, and memory factor into addiction too.
 Presently, ASAM does consider sex to be a real addiction for some people.1